Перейти до вмісту

 • Node-09: still 3/10 unhealthy (or 2/10 if node-03 recovered) -> remediate

-If a 4th node fails while these are being remediated: 4/10 = 40%, which meets the threshold -> MHC stops remediating and alerts.
+If a 5th node fails while these are being remediated: 5/10 = 50%, which exceeds the threshold, so MHC stops further remediation until the cluster is healthier.

 The safety mechanism: maxUnhealthy prevents the MHC from rebooting your entire cluster in a cascade.
 If 40%+ of nodes are unhealthy, the problem is systemic and needs human investigation (bad switch, power issue, control plane failure).